Relational Semantics for Flat Heyting-Lewis Logic: Intuitionistic strict implication, sharply and flatly

 \end{proposition} \begin{proof} By induction on the height of a derivation for the premiss(es). \end{proof}

 The first three rules show that $\hlcf \oplus \Ax$ is a monotone, compositional and structural relation, respectively.
+The double line in the last rule indicates that it holds both ways.
 Furthermore, since proof trees are finite we have $\Gamma \vdash_{\Ax} \phi$ if and only if there is a finite $\Gamma' \subseteq \Gamma$ such that $\Gamma' \vdash_{\Ax} \phi$.
 Therefore $\hlcf \oplus \Ax$ is a finitary logic~\cite[Definition~1.4.1]{Kra99}.
 Wherever possible, we blur the distinction between a logic and the set of its theorems (identified with derivable consecutions with an empty premise).